Top

 • Courts often defer to plan administrators

-Failing to build the administrative record properly can permanently damage the claim.
+Failing to build a strong administrative record during the appeal can permanently damage the claim.

 Challenging an Actively at Work Denial

-These denials can be challenged successfully.
-Key issues often include:
+These denials can often be challenged successfully.
+Key issues frequently include:

 • Whether the insurer applied the rule consistently

-• Whether the employee actually performed job duties
+• Whether the employee performed job duties in any capacity

 • Whether the employer misrepresented eligibility

-Medical records, payroll data, supervisor statements, and job descriptions often matter.
+Medical records, payroll data, supervisor statements, job descriptions, and enrollment materials often play a decisive role.

 Why These Cases Are High Stakes

-Group life insurance benefits are often substantial and may be the primary financial protection for a family.
-An actively at work denial can leave survivors without expected support.
+Group life insurance benefits are often substantial and may represent the primary financial protection for surviving family members.
+An actively at work denial can leave families without the support they were counting on.

-Because these denials occur only after death, families are often under extreme pressure and facing short deadlines.
+Because these denials arise only after death, beneficiaries are often grieving while facing short deadlines and complex federal rules.

 Take Action Quickly if Coverage Is Disputed

 Our firm represents beneficiaries nationwide in denied group life insurance claims and has successfully challenged actively at work denials under ERISA.
-We offer free case evaluations and do not charge a fee unless benefits are recovered.
+We offer free case evaluations and charge no fee unless benefits are recovered.

-If your claim was denied for this reason, contact us before deadlines expire.
+If your claim was denied for this reason, contact us before critical deadlines expire.

 Do You Need a Life Insurance Lawyer?